Why China Will Have

 more consumption-driven growth model with a primary focus on quality of growth,

-.
+not high rates at any cost.
 That’s not happening, or not happening

 quickly enough.
 Yes, the Chinese consumer is gaining in global importance, but